OPahunang/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+A. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+  Total of 72,458 employees are eligible for retirement according to the birth date.
+Highest on the list
 ![Total_Eligible_for_Retirement.png](https://github.com/OPahunang/Pewlett-Hackard-Analysis/blob/main/Resources/Total_Eligible_for_Retirement.png)